utlib/collections-uoft/docs/documentation/2024-migration-guide.md

   * this is the New Collections public soft launch date!
   * facilitated ingests can resume into collections.library.utoronto.ca
   * the Islandora sites will remain live and publicly accessible but no new items will be ingested into Islandora sites
-* By end of June 2024: ITS will work with collection owners to schedule shut down dates for each Islandora site.
-Islandora site URLs will be re-directed to the relevant collection URL on New Collections at the collections.library.utoronto.ca URLs.
-Collections U of T permalink /view/ URLs remain the same.
-For example, https://collections.library.utoronto.ca/view/utarmsIB:2006-23-38MS remains the permalink URL for this photograph of Harold Innis in the UTARMS collection.
+* By end of June 2024: all Islandora sites will be shut down
+ * ITS will work with collection owners to schedule shut down dates for each Islandora site
+ * Islandora site URLs will be re-directed to the relevant collection URL on New Collections
+ * Existing collections.library permalinks will remain the same - but the display will change.
+For example, [https://collections.library.utoronto.ca/view/utarmsIB:2006-23-38MS](https://collections.library.utoronto.ca/view/utarmsIB:2006-23-38MS) will remain the permalink URL for this photograph of Harold Innis in the UTARMS collection but the display will change to what you see on [https://collections-beta.library.utoronto.ca/view/utarmsIB:2006-23-38MS]([https://collections-beta.library.utoronto.ca/view/utarmsIB:2006-23-38MS) after the public launch on April 16th
+* July 2024 - Summer 2025: development for Collections U of T administrator user interface will be completed
+ * Collection owners can ingest new content with support from ITS
+ * New Collections will be monitored for performance and indexing
-* July 2024 - Summer 2025: there will be reduced Collections U of T service management capacity due to staff leaves
+ * The Collections U of T service will run in maintenance mode due to staff leaves
-* Fall 2025: ITS will roll out New Collections administrator user interface and collection owners will be able to self-ingest
+* Fall 2025: ITS will roll out New Collections administrator user interface and collection owners will be trained on self-ingest procedures

 # "New" Collections U of T Training Kit